Access secrets. Disrupt threats. Secure Australia.

 Neurons

-Our mission.
+Our mission

 We are Australia's foreign intelligence collection agency.
 We collect and distribute secret foreign intelligence, information which would be otherwise unavailable to Australia, to protect Australia and its interests.

 We obtain this intelligence from foreign sources, outside Australia's borders.
-To do this, we rely on what we call "human intelligence" - information that comes directly from people.
+To do this, we rely on what we call 'human intelligence' - information that comes directly from people.

-Human intelligence.
+Human intelligence

-You might have heard this kind of work we do described as espionage.
+You might have heard this kind of work described as espionage.
 And while it varies from what you might have seen in movies, there are some similarities - the work is exciting, fast-paced and involves the latest technology.

-Our values.
+Our values

 Our work may be secret, but our values are clear.
 As an organisation, we promote diversity, embrace change and encourage new and innovative ideas.
 We have a strong sense of national pride and loyalty to the Service and to each other.